OpenScienceComputing/cloud-school-2025/blog_post.md

+That's a great approach to making the document cleaner and more professional.
+I'll modify the text to embed the links directly into the names of the projects and tools, removing the extra parenthetical URLs and documentation text.

+Here is the final, polished blog post:

 ## 🌊 Cloud-Native Solutions for Met/Ocean Forecast Data

 A fundamental challenge in **meteorological and oceanographic (met/ocean) forecasting** is the efficient distribution of forecast model results.
 Standard forecast models typically run daily (e.g., a 3-day forecast run every day), creating a collection of files with **overlapping time coordinates**.
 End-users, however, almost always require a **continuous time series** (e.g., a "best time series") to simplify analysis and comparison with observational data.